Parent Handbook 2020 – coming soon

 Can I get a tour?

-Camp Reed will offer an Open House – May 11, 2019.
+Camp Reed will offer an Open House – Date TBA.
 Take advantage of this opportunity to familiarize your camper with Camp Reed.
 We encourage new campers and their parents/guardians to visit camp prior to the beginning of the summer season.
 The tour will begin at 1pm and will last for about 45 minutes.
 This is the ideal introduction for your camper to visit camp, see the sights, ask questions and meet some of the summer staff.
 No RSVP required.

 Is financial assistance available?